o-az/sandbox-sdk/packages/sandbox/README.md

 - Maximum container runtime is limited by Durable Object constraints
 - WebSocket support for preview URLs coming soon
 - Some system calls may be restricted in the container environment
-- Code interpreter has no internet access (sandbox restriction)
-- Some Python/JavaScript packages may not be pre-installed
-- Resource limits apply to code execution (CPU, memory)

 <h2 id="contributing">🤝 Contributing</h2>